modelica/Encryption-and-Licensing/doc/SEMLA.md

 Tool-independent Licensing and Encryption of Modelica Libraries
 ====

-This specification describes a system for distributing Modelica libraries which support:
+This specification describes a system for distributing proprietary Modelica libraries which support:
 	- encryption
 	- licensing
-	- secure communication between a Modelica tool and encrypted/licensed Modelica libraries
+	- secure decryption of encrypted Modelica libraries
 	- platform independence

 It is achieved by:
 	- a "Modelica Library Containers" format (MLC) and an associated _Manifest.xml_ meta-data file
+		-  encryption of __.mo_ files to __.moc__
 	- an interface to the MLCs via a "Library Vendor Executable" (LVE)
-		- using the "Standardized Encryption of Modelica Libraries and Artifacts" (SEMLA) protocol
+	- using the secure communication "Standardized Encryption of Modelica Libraries and Artifacts" (SEMLA) protocol

-The availability of an open source project containing:
+An open source project containing:
 	- this documentation
+	- source code examples for
-	- source code of libraries implementing SEMLA and example LVEs
+		- implementation of the SEMLA protocol
+		- LVE code for:
-	- source code for example encryption and licensing of Libraries
+			- decryption and licensing of Libraries
 			- **packagetool**, a utility you can use to create MLCs.

-See **Requirements** in the Appendix for background information.
+Open-source Modelica libraries, stored non encrypted, can be distributed in the MLC format.

 ## LICENSING AND ENCRYPTION

-Licensing and encryption are controlled by the library vendor.
+Licensing, encryption and decryption are **controlled** by the library vendor.

 The library vendor chooses if, and how, the library is
 	- encrypted/decrypted
+	- licensed
-	- licensed (through a mechanism chosen by the library vendor or through an existing tool’s licensing mechanism)
+		- through a mechanism chosen by the library vendor
+		- or through an existing tool’s licensing mechanism
 	- which tool can access the library
 	- what features are made available to the tool

-Implementation of the above is **compiled** in a "Library Vendor Executable" (LVE).
+Implementation of the above is **compiled-in** a "Library Vendor Executable" (LVE).

+### ENCRYPTION KEYS: SSL and RANDOMIZER KEYS

+SSL keys are embedded in the **tool**, the **LVEs* and **packagetool** (after obfuscation with a Randomizer key).

+#### SSL keys usage

+Tool private key:
+	- embedded in the **tool**: used to establish a secure communication channel between the tool and the LVE.

+Tool public key:
+	- embedded in a **LVE**: used to establish a secure communication channel between the tool and the LVE.

+LVE private key:
+	- embedded in **packagetool**:  used to encrypt proprietary libraries
+	- embedded in a **LVE**:  used to decrypt proprietary libraries

 ## LIBRARY VENDOR EXECUTABLE (LVE)

-An LVE is a platform specific binary executable which:
+An LVE is a platform specific executable binary which:
 	- is created by the library vendor
 	- handles decryption of libraries (packaged in an MLC)
 	- handles licensing of libraries (packaged in an MLC)
 	- is packaged within a MLC
-	- communicates, through the secured SEMLA protocol, with a Modelica tool
+	- communicates, through the secure SEMLA protocol, with a Modelica tool

 ### Platform Specific LVE

 Four platforms are supported, for each platform a LVE must be compiled.

 Platform and LVE name :
 	- windows 32 bits: lve_win32.exe
 	- windows 64 bits: lve_win64.exe
 	- linux 32 bits: lve_linux32
 	- linux 64 bits: lve_linux64

-And MLC, containing encrypted/licensed libraries, will also contain 1 to 4 LVEs depending on which platforms need to be supported.
+And MLC, containing encrypted/licensed libraries, will contain 1 or more LVEs depending on which platforms are supported.

 #### Packagetool

 If encryption is enabled and an LVE directory exists under the directory where **packagetool** is located:
-	- LVEs from that directory are copied into the MLC in the ".library" directory
+	- LVEs in the _LVE_ directory are copied into the MLC (in the ".library" directory)
-	- the appropriate fields in the _Manifest.xml_ File are filled
+	- the appropriate fields in the _Manifest.xml_ File are set

-#### SLL and RANDOMIZER KEY

-The encryption in the default SEMLA build uses OpenSSL to encrypt libraries.

-The SSL keys are embedded in **packagetool** and **LVE** after obfuscation with a Randomizer key.

-As LVEs are created different builds (one or each platform), you need to share the **same** SSL keys and Randomizer Key in **every** builds to create a MLC that is platform independent.

 ## MODELICA LIBRARY CONTAINER